AboladeTikristi/LITA_DataAnalysis_Project-Sales-Performance-Analysis-for-a-Retail-Store/README.md

 1. How many Products were Sold and how many Customers do they have?
    From the excel table, there are six Catgories of Product sold in the retail Shop with a total of 500 Customers
+2. What is the total Revenue per Year?
-2. What are the Total Sales by Product, Region and Months.
+3. What are the Total Sales by Product, Region and Months.
-3. What is the Average Sale per Product?
+4. What is the Average Sale per Product?
-4. Which Region, Product and Year has the highest Sales?
+5. Which Region, Product and Year has the highest Sales?
-5. Who are the Top Five customers and what Region are they from?
+6. Who are the Top Five customers and what Region are they from?
-6. Are there any Products that were not sold at all?
+7. Are there any Products that were not sold at all?

 ### Data Analysis